Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Evaluation

-Attackers may generate an adaptive attack patch when they have the knowledge of defense strategy and corresponding parameters.
-Without loss of generality, we employ AdvPatch~\cite{attack_fool} to generate adaptive attack patches to hide people in the samples.
-Subsequently, we apply the unchanged defense method to detect the attacks for demonstrating the effectiveness of our method about defending against such defense-aware attacks.
+Attackers may launch an adaptive attack when they possess knowledge of the defense.
+To further evaluate the proposed method, we employ an enhanced AdvPatch technique to train adaptive adversarial patches.
+Expectation Over Transformation (EOT)~\cite{athalye2018synthesizing} is leveraged in the patch training.
+EOT has been proven to be effective in generating robust adversarial samples against various defense techniques~\cite{DBLP:conf/nips/TramerCBM20}, and has been partially supported in AdvPatch.
+We implement the unsupported EOT features (e.g., \textit{translation}) to generate stronger patches.
+We apply the unchanged defense method to detect the attacks for demonstrating the effectiveness of our method in detecting such defense-aware attacks.

-We generate the adaptive patch $p^c_{adap}$ to bypass the canary as follows.
-The objective is to hide the person when the introduced canary can be detected.
-The loss function is shown in Eq.~\ref{eq:loss:adaptive canary}, in which, $\oplus$ denotes how the adaptive patch $p_{adap}$ is placed, $Dep(\cdot)$ represents the method we deploy the defensive patch, and $C$ is a known set of deployed canary objects at different positions.
-In addition, $D_{obj}(\cdot)$ denotes the objectness, $D_{det}(\cdot)$ is the loss used in object detection, and $L_{regu}$ is the loss for improving the performance of the patch, e.g., non-printable loss and smoothing loss.

-Similarly, we generate the adaptive adversarial patch $p^w_{adap}$ for woodpecker using Eq.~\ref{eq:loss:adaptive woodpecker}, where $W$ denotes a known set of woodpecker objects at different positions.
+Note that, the cost is high to generate adaptive attack patch for each input image targeting each detector.
+We concentrate only on YOLOv8 and try our utmost to generate adaptive adversarial patches for 488 images, as shown in the \#Adv column in Table~\ref{tab-adaptive-attack}.
+Implementing AdvPatch on YOLOv8 takes Eq.~\ref{eq:loss:ori advpatch_v8} as the loss function.